 If you are unfamiliar with iPhone repair procedures and practices – be careful – it’s incredibly easy to cause permanent damage to your device if something does go wrong.

-Perhaps the most important thing to know is that upon even opening your iPhone, your warranty is immediately gone, which means, if something goes sideways, your device will not be covered for any repair.
+But, perhaps the most important thing to know is that upon even opening your iPhone, your warranty is immediately gone, which means, if something goes sideways, your device will not be covered for any repair.

 Risks of performing a DIY screen repair

-- You will need static protection when attempting any type of electric repairs
+- You will need static protection when attempting any type of electric repairs.

 - By using low quality aftermarket parts, you have a high risk of ruining your motherboard.